learninglab-dev/the-resources/data/resources/labs/audio-lab/soundtrap.md

 ### 2. Adding Audio Clips
 Once you've created a new project, the next step is to add an audio file.
 This can be done in one of two ways:

-* #### Recording in Soundtrap
-    This option allows you to record an audio clip directly into the Soundtrap interface.

-    1. Select 'Add New Track' in the lefthand column.
-    2. Select 'Voice & microphones'.
-    3. Check that your desired input microphone is selected by clicking the dropdown menu above the 'Start Recording' button.
-    4. Press 'Start Recording' and record your audio.
-When finished, press 'Stop.'
-    5. If you would like to record another clip, repeat the process.
-Otherwise, click the 'X' in the top left corner of the recording window to return to your project overview and to view the clip(s) you've just recorded.

 * #### Importing a File
     This option allows you to import an already existing audio clip into the Soundtrap interface.